 Who is the winner?

 The awards are not given out to individuals.
 Rather, the project itself, as a whole, is awarded.
-Those involved in the project will be invited to take part in all events at the Biennale, including the awards ceremony, taking place on May/June 2021, in Amsterdam.
+Those involved in the project will be invited to take part in all events at the Biennale, which will place on June 28th – July 2nd, 2021, in Amsterdam and Utrecht.
 Please note that MAB will not cover travel costs.

 Jury and curational network